umpirsky/exit-vi/index.md

 ---
 layout: page
-title: How to exit Vi editor?
+title: How to exit Vi?
+label: Quit
+order: 1
 ---

 To exit vi editor without saving changes you have made: